emwap/stream-paper/paper.md

   magnitude compared to the functional representation when using our monadic representation.

-We have used our new monadic formulation of stream in Feldspar and will evaluate the improvement in the context of Feldspar.
-However, we will use Haskell code to demonstrate the technique in order to make the presentation more accessible.
+We have used our new monadic formulation of stream in Feldspar [@FeldsparIFL2010] and will evaluate the improvement in that context.
+The representation is applicable in other languages as well though so we will use Haskell code to demonstrate the technique.
+As an added benefit we hope that will make the presentation accessible to a wider audience.

 # The Problem